ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

    ```
    {: pre}

-   It's important to select the right disk and partition when you run this command!<br />Verify the result by printing the partition table.
+   It's important to select the right disk and partition when you run this command.<br />Verify the result by printing the partition table.
 Under file system column, you can see ext3.
    {:important}

 4. Create a mount point for the file system and mount it.